satra/NiPyPe-Paper/nipype_paper.rst

 of Workflows within and between packages, allows rapid comparative development of algorithms and reduces the learning curve necessary to use different packages.
-NiPyPe supports both local and remote execution on multicore machines and clusters, without additional scripting.
+NiPyPe supports both local and remote execution on multi-core machines and clusters, without additional scripting.
 NiPyPe is BSD licensed, allowing anyone unrestricted usage.
 An open, community-driven development philosophy allows the software to quickly adapt and address the varied needs of the evolving neuroimaging community, especially in the context of increasing demand for